thihasoehtet/ko.table/README.md

 For now, just server-side pagination.
 Will come client-side soon ...

+Note:
-Note: this is still under crafting.
+* This is still under crafting.
+* Since ko.table is using JSON.stringify() for ajax post, need to reference [json2.js](https://github.com/douglascrockford/JSON-js)

 ***
 Create ko.table: